joergister/apple-podcast-transcript-extractor-python/README.md

 A Python tool for extracting transcripts from TTML files, typically used in Apple Podcasts.
 This script parses TTML files to extract subtitle text—optionally including timestamps—and saves the transcript as a plain text file.
 Inspired by https://github.com/mattdanielmurphy/apple-podcast-transcript-extractor

+## Why This Project Exists

+Existing tools do not allow for effective semantic search across transcripts of various podcast episodes.
+Apple Podcasts generates transcripts for most podcasts, but copying them is tedious due to restrictions on how much text can be selected at once.
+However, if an episode’s transcript is viewed or the episode is downloaded, the app caches the transcript in a specific folder in a machine-readable format.

+This script extracts those cached transcripts, making them easily accessible and converting them into a human-readable format.
+This enables efficient storage in vector databases and allows for semantic searching.

+## Features

 ## Features

 - **Single File Mode:** Extract a transcript from a specified TTML file and save it to an output text file.